jdpedrie/blog.johnpedrie.com/_posts/2014-08-04-wordress-config.md

 ````

 Since WordPress requires that Site URLs are explicitly set, I think it's better to specify them in code rather than in the database.

+In our `wp-config.ini` file, I've added a section at the bottom called `[site]`.
+Here you can add any configuration options you need in your specific case.
+My example specifies a Site Environment, (i.e. test, beta, production), but you could use it for API keys or any other information that makes sense to provide sitewide.
+Make sure you add a corresponding definition in the `wp-config.php` file!

 Have you tried any alternate methods of managing WordPress configuration?
 I think it's clear that there's a problem.
 I like my solution, but I'd love to hear your ideas in the comments!